markuskreukniet/irmamobile-measurements/README.md

 done
 ```

-For convience, all the files in `/measurement_results` have 25 measurements.
-Originally, some of these files had more or less than 25 measurements, which is possible by performing mutiple times the same measurement batch after each other or interupting a measurements batch, and than getting the files from external storage.
-Or code change 25.
-Same as used in study kan dus ook 5 measurements zijn zoals in aantal mails
+For convenience, all the files in /measurement_results have 25 measurements.
+Initially, some of these files had more or less than 25 measurements, which is possible by performing multiple times the same measurement batch after each other or interrupting a 25 measurements batch, and then getting the files from external storage.
+The app saves the measurement results in external storage after each other and in the same files, and the app does not clear these files after a measurement batch.
+Another possibility to get more or less than 25 measurements in a file is by changing the measurement batch amount in the irmago-measurements project, which the study also did for some measurements.